 EdApp recently exhibited at the Learning Technologies 2019 conference.
 During that time our team spoke with hundreds of Learning and Development professionals.
-They discovered that there were common reasons why people were not happy with their current LMS and/or learning structure.
+They discovered that there were common reasons why people were not happy with their current corporate LMS and/or learning structure.
 Here are the four main LMS problems:

 The issue with coding